Start9Labs/documentation/site/source/user-manual/service-guides/lightning/zeus-lnd-direct.rst

 - Android
 - iOS

+.. note:: Works with both Core Lightning (CLN) and LND!
+If you'd like to connect Zeus to CLN instead - please use :ref:`this guide<zeus-cln>`.

 #.
 Download the Zeus: Bitcoin and Lightning wallet from your mobile device's application store.
 #.
 Open your Embassy's web interface and log in